TarodBOFH/tarodbofh.github.io/_posts/2018-08-22-So-how-is-it-working-at-a-Silicon-Valley-startup---from-an-Spaniard-point-of-view.md

 date: 2018-08-22
 excerpt: >-
   I already had been in the loop a couple of times.
 So when the headhunter told me it was a long and exhausting process I was not surprised.
-A month later I was flying to San Francisco to start my new adventure
+A month later I was flying to San Francisco to start my new adventure.
 categories:
   - Personal
   - Software Engineering